letmejustputthishere/chain-fusion-starter/README.md

 ### Leveraging `storage.rs` for Stable Memory

 The `storage.rs` module allows you to store data in stable memory, providing up to 400 GiB of available storage.
-In this starter template, stable memory is used to store assets that can then be served via HTTP.
+In this starter template, stable memory can used to store assets that can then be served via HTTP.

 To use this feature, you need to uncomment the section in `lib.rs` that handles HTTP requests.
 This enables the canister to serve stored assets.
 Here is the code snippet to uncomment: